cybertec-postgresql/pgwatch2/README.md

 # Alerting

 Alerting is very conveniently (point-and-click style) provided by Grafana - see [here](http://docs.grafana.org/alerting/rules/) for documentation.
 All most popular notification services are supported.
+A hint - currently you can set alerts only on Graph panels and there must be no variables used in the query so you cannot use the pre-created pgwatch2 graphs.

 If more complex scenarios/check conditions are required TICK stack and Kapacitor can be easily integrated - see [here](https://www.influxdata.com/time-series-platform/#kapacitor) for more details.